eikek/publet-extension-template/README.md

 and then execute the `install.scala` script

-    scala install.scala
+    scala src/install.scala

 This will ask for a `groupId` and `projectId` and then renames and filters the files.
 After that, just remove the `intall.scala` script and start [sbt](https://github.com/harrah/xsbt).

 The [publet-sbt-plugin](https://eknet.org/gitr/?r=publet-sbt-plugin.git) is
-configured and you can start publet using `publet-start` sbt task.
+configured and you can start publet using `publet:start` sbt task.